LimitsOfML4Vuln/ICSE2024/README.md

 ### Vulnerability Detection Datasets

-We use two Vulnerability Detection datasets.
+We use two external Vulnerability Detection datasets.
 We provide the full datasets as part of this repository (see [datasets/README.md](https://github.com/LimitsOfML4Vuln/ICSE2024/blob/main/datasets/README.md)).
 These are the references for the original datasets.

 #### CodeXGLUE/Devign: